“Shut up you motherfucker! Let me focus on studies!”

 There are two types of distractions in life:

 - Distractions you cannot control

-If the answer was to study, then log out of your Facebook, Twitter, and Whatsapp account at least for the time being.
+Then do something drastic.
+Log out of your Facebook, Twitter, and Whatsapp account at least for the time being.

 I am serious.
 No kidding!